Funeral for slain Wisconsin sheriff's deputy draws 3,000 mourners

 An hour after the shooting, an officer heard a gunshot in the woods.
 Johnson, 34, killed himself, investigators said.

-Leising’s death was the third fatal shooting of an on-duty law enforcement officer in western Wisconsin in a month, the Star Tribune reported.
+Leising’s death was the third fatal shooting of an on-duty law enforcement officer in western Wisconsin in a month.